TUTORIALS & ADVICE

 Description

-The presence of blisters of varying sizes on the surface, perceptible to the touch.
-The blisters may appear between the different layers of the paint film or under the primer.
+Presence of blisters of varying sizes on the surface, perceptible to the touch.
+The blisters may appear between the different layers of the paint film or under the Primer layer.

 Causes